The person at the center of this case

 Start here

-Personal belongings were left in Shultz's home—what items remain and what do they suggest about the circumstances of his disappearance?
+Personal belongings were left behind in Shultz's home—what items were found and what do they suggest about the circumstances of his disappearance?

-Shultz had no access to a vehicle at the time of disappearance—how did he leave his home and where might he have gone?
+Shultz had no access to a vehicle at the time of disappearance—how did he leave his residence and who may have been involved?

-Jack Allen Shultz disappeared from his home in DeSoto, Kansas on November 24, 1994, and was not reported missing until over a month later on January 4, 1995.
-Foul play is suspected based on personal belongings left behind and his lack of access to a vehicle, though Shultz was known to disappear for periods and had struggled with substance abuse.
-His case remains unsolved, with dental records, fingerprints, and familial DNA available for identification if remains are discovered.
+Jack Allen Shultz disappeared from his home in DeSoto, Kansas on or about November 24, 1994, and was not reported missing until over a month later in January 1995.
+He left behind personal belongings and foul play is suspected, though the circumstances of his disappearance remain unclear.
+Investigators have dental records, fingerprints, and familial DNA available for comparison, and anyone with information about his whereabouts is urged to come forward.

 Try asking